betaflight/betaflight/README.md

 ![Rendered flight log frame](http://i.imgur.com/FBphB8c.jpg)

 WARNING - This firmware is experimental, and may cause your craft to suddenly fall out of the sky.
-This port to Cleanflight has only had 3 test flights!
-No warranty is offered: if your craft breaks, you get to keep both pieces.
+No warranty is
+offered: if your craft breaks, you get to keep both pieces.

 ## Introduction
 This is a modified version of Cleanflight which adds a flight data recorder function ("Blackbox").
 Flight data